-- Uncheck all of the checkboxes except "Document Properties and Personal information".
+- Uncheck all checkboxes except "Document Properties and Personal information."

-- Run the document inspector, which will then do a search of the document properties and indicated if any document property fields contain any information.
+- Run the document inspector, which will search the document properties and indicate if any document property fields contain any information.

-- If the document inspector finds that some of the document properties contain information it will notify you and give you the option to "Remove all," which you will click to remove the document properties and personal information from the document.
+- If the document inspector finds that some document properties contain information, it will notify you and give you the option to "Remove all," which you will click to remove the document properties and personal data from the document.

 For PDF files: